united-manufacturing-hub/benthos-umh/README.md

 ```
 #### Metadata Outputs

 For each read operation, the plugin outputs detailed metadata that includes various aspects of the read operation, which can be utilized to effectively tag, organize, and utilize the data within a system.
-This metadata encompasses identifiers, data types, and register specifics to ensure precise tracking and utilization of the Modbus data.

 Below is the extended metadata output schema provided by the plugin: